JBGruber/askgpt/cran-comments.md

-## Resubmission
+## Submission

-Thank you for the comments on my prior submission.
-I fixed the issues with the documentation.
-I also extended the package in the meantime, I hope it is okay to still call it a resubmission.
+This release fixes several smaller issues and adds some new convenice functions (see news.md)

 ## Test environments

+- locally using `devtools::check(cran = TRUE)`
 - rhub::check_for_cran()

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 note

-* This is a new release.